-Truffs Contemporary Art Foundation provides unrestricted grants to women and female-identifying visual artists in Southern California.
+Truffs Contemporary Art Foundation (TCAF) is an independently funded, invitation-only artist support initiative.
+TCAF arranges visibility opportunities and provides unrestricted grants directly to women and female-identifying visual artists in Southern California.

 Our Pillars